sk3p7ic/spacex-plus-one/readme.md

 This project uses the GraphQL API available at [https://api.spacex.land/graphql/](https://api.spacex.land/graphql/) to allow the user to view basic information about launches happening at SpaceX.

+A deployed example of this project is available at [https://spacex-plus-one.vercel.app/](https://spacex-plus-one.vercel.app/).

 ## Tech Stack

 This project uses [React](https://reactjs.org/) for the frontend and [Vite](https://vitejs.dev/) for the build compiler.
 In addition to these are the following: